Becoming a Language Teacher in England

 We are also offering a £25,000 tax-free bursary for biology, design & technology, geography and languages (including ancient languages). £10,000 tax-free bursaries will be available in English, and we are reintroducing £10,000 tax-free bursaries in art & design, music and RE.

 We are continuing to offer bursaries and scholarships to all non-UK national trainees in languages and physics.
-This is alongside continuing the £10,000 international relocation payment (IRP) to help with visa costs and other moving expenses.

 Providers offering the Postgraduate Teaching Apprenticeship will be able to access increased grant funding equivalent to the bursary in chemistry, computing, mathematics, physics, French, German and Spanish.
 This is in addition to the £9,000 apprenticeships levy funding.